 Risk Assessment

-A risk assessments for a pedestal or bench grinder always includes a core set of recognized hazards and requirements.
+A bench grinder risk assessment always includes a core set of recognized hazards and requirements.
 The discussion below describes each hazard, points out the related OSHA requirements, and makes suggestions for remediation.

 While the discussion below addresses the most common hazards, a machinery risk assessments should also include an investigation of application-specific hazards.